svalinn/DAGMC/doc/contribute/devtheory.rst

 Topology
 --------

-Every geometry contains entities that are either volumes, surfaces, and curves.
+Every geometry contains entities that are either volumes, surfaces, or curves.
 There are two types of relationships that can relate entities to other entities.
 The first is called a parent-child relationship.
 Volumes are parents to surfaces that make up that volume; surfaces are parents of of curves; and curves are